GamesTrap/Premake-VSCodeGen/README.md

 ## Limitations

 Currently this generater only supports a single [Premake Workspace](https://premake.github.io/docs/workspace/).
-Currently the generated tasks will only use 3/4 of the available CPU threads (guaranteed minimum is 1 thread).
 This generator only supports C/C++, all other project types are ignored.

 ## What files get generated